collaboration

 cyxth colab implements various CRDTs in the colab-wasm package allowing you to change any state to a collaborative state.

-• values - a simple value (number, string, boolean)
+• values - a simple value (number, string or boolean)

 • lists - an ordered sequence of elements